uiucseclab/SecureAPI/README.md

 This node RESTful API will help secure the data of Meter for Uber users.
-This node server will take an encrypted trip and store in a Mongo database.
+This node server will take an AES256 encrypted trip and store in a Mongo database.
 It will also retrieve trips and send encrypted trips back to the client who can decrypt it with the key.
+Note this hasn't gone into production yet, but will shortly with a different key of course.

 https://itunes.apple.com/us/app/meter-for-uber-and-lyft/id931234419?mt=8